-If resampling has been enabled in the options dialog you can also specify the image dimensions in pixels, you can set an output image size in megabytes, and you can change the output resolution of the image.
+If resampling has been enabled in the options dialog you can also specify the image dimensions in pixels, set an output image size in megabytes, and change the output resolution of the image.

 Saving a preset size

-To save a size measure, for instance, to predefine image sizes to fit a certain number of columns in a layout, set your size preferences and click on the Save size button.
-Name the custom size and click on the OK button, then click on OK in the image size dialog.
+To save a size measure, for instance, to predefine image sizes to fit a certain number of columns in a layout, set your size preferences and select Save size.
+Name the custom size and select OK, then select OK in the image size dialog.
 This way you can crop an image and then pick a size by clicking on the little arrow next to the Image Size button.
 (Mac users: click and hold the Image Size button to show the list of sizes.)
 Pick a predefined size from the list or modify the preset size by choosing Size options.

 Note how the quality indicator below the image changes when you change the print size of an image.
 The quality indicator is calculated from the Target screen resolution set in the Image size dialog.